Associate Professor of Biology

 Office: NW 357.10, 52 Oxford Street

-We are interested in understanding how the structure and function of neural circuits regulate behavior, and how this process is modified by experience and environment.
+We are interested in understanding how the structure and function of neural circuits regulate experience-dependent behavioral plasticity, particularly olfactory learning.
 One way to address this question is to elucidate evolutionarily conserved features in the fundamental underlying mechanisms.
-For this purpose, I exploit Caenorhabditis elegans, because its nervous system is relatively simple and well-characterized and because it is accessible to genetic, molecular and imaging methods.
+For this purpose, I exploit Caenorhabditis elegans, because its nervous system is small and well-characterized and because it is accessible to genetic, molecular and imaging methods.

-Our research has primarily focused on olfactory behavior and plasticity.
-In the past few years, we have characterized three types of underlying neural circuits.
-First, we have functionally mapped a neuronal network that encodes both the naive and learned olfactory preferences.
-Intriguingly, we have recently identified a new type of circuits, “topographic circuits”, which is organized by the subcellular localization of the synapses.
-We have also characterized a set of “invisible circuits”, which regulate olfactory behavior through ligand-receptor interactions.
-Our research has yielded new knowledge about the functional organization of neural circuits and how it regulates olfactory sensorimotor response.
+Our research has primarily focused on olfactory plasticity.
+In the past few years, our work has yielded new knowledge about the function of the underlying neural circuits.
+We have mapped a neuronal network that encodes both the naive and learned olfactory preferences.
+Intriguingly, we have recently identified and characterized compartmentalized activity in the key neuron of the learning circuit that resembles corollary discharge, a major means that the nervous system uses to monitor self-generated motion.
+We have also characterized circuit function of a set of neuromodulators that regulate learning through ligand-receptor interactions.

 1. The Zhang lab is accepting applications for postdoctoral positions.
 The candidates with a background in neuroscience or molecular genetics who may be interested in joining our team should contact Dr. Yun Zhang via email.

 2. The Zhang lab also has positions for graduate students who are interested in studying the function and development of neural circuits underlying behaviors.
 Please send your inquiry to Dr. Yun Zhang via email.